-The pension contribution is based on the Actuarial calculation of the current cost of pensions.
-This has been taken from the Triennial Valuation report that indicates that the employer's contribution for current costs is 16.90% of salary costs for 2019/2020 for those paying into the Local Government Pension Scheme.
+The pension contribution is based on the Actuarial calculation of the current cost of pensions which is set out in the Triennial Valuation Report.
+This employer's contributions is 17.6% of salary costs for 2020/2021 for those paying into the Local Government Pension Scheme (16.9% in 2019/2020).

 The role of Director of Public Health transferred to Local Government from 1 April 2013.
 The Director of Public Health is jointly funded with Central Bedfordshire Council and Milton Keynes Council.
-Bedford Borough Council contributes 27% of the post's salary (27% in 2018/2019).
+Bedford Borough Council contributes 27% of the post's salary (27% in 2019/2020).

 The Assistant Chief Executive (Business Transformation) took a new role (Director of Business Transformation and Organisation Development) within the Senior Management structure during January 2020.

-In addition to the figures above, the Chief Executive received £7,662 as Returning Officer (2018/19 £nil).
+In addition to the figures above, the Chief Executive received no allowance as Returning Officer (2019/20 £7,662).